How Much Could You Be Losing To Fees?

-Since paying higher fees does not equal high returns, choosing funds with a lower expense ratios is a simple yet generally sound investment strategy.
+Since paying higher fees does not necessarily equal high returns, choosing funds with a lower expense ratio is a simple yet generally sound investment strategy.

 If you hire an advisor to choose and manage your investments, including one such as Betterment, you’ll most likely pay for the service received.

 This is known as an “advisory fee.”
-If you pay advisory fees with an outside investment provider, you can enter them after you sync your outside accounts with Betterment.
-We summarize how much you are paying in fees per year, and also take that number into account when providing retirement advice, provided by RetireGuide.
+If you pay advisory fees with an outside investment provider, you can include the fees after you sync your outside accounts with Betterment.
+We then summarize how much you are paying in fees per year, and also take that number into account when providing retirement advice.

 Some advisors do not charge fees in an overly transparent manner but earn revenues in other ways.
 This can include the 12b-1 fees mentioned above, which are built into the expense ratio of the fund, or through load charges, explained below.

 Aside from expense ratios and advisory fees, some investment funds have even less transparent costs.
-One reason Betterment chooses ETFs for our portfolio is because they do not contain the fees mentioned below1, and they are tax-efficient.
+One reason Betterment chooses ETFs for our portfolios is because they do not contain the fees mentioned below1, and they are often tax-efficient.